digitalinteraction/gform-to-trello/README.md

 - Look into handling Trello API pagination
 - git-ignore the `res` folder for easier testing mapping/content
 - Create an npm package with the cli to deploy the scraper and test files
+- Improve documentation for setting up of Google Apps Scripts

 ---